Online Master’s Programs in Molecular Biology & Diagnostic Science

 While microbiology is the scientific study of microorganisms and their activities, molecular biology is the study of cells—their structure and their function—across all biological interactions between biomolecules in various cell systems.
 Molecular biology overlaps with biochemistry and genetics but also focuses on regulating DNA, RNA, and proteins.

-By learning how these parts interact with each other, scientists can understand the role of genetic material and how to identify, treat, and prevent different diseases.
-Although there are several applications for molecular biology, its use in diagnostic science is invaluable.
+By learning how these parts interact, scientists can understand the role of genetic material and how to identify, treat, and prevent different diseases.
+Although molecular biology has several applications, its use in diagnostic science is invaluable.

 An education in molecular biology and diagnostic science can lead to a career in several fields, including biomedicine, biotechnology, academia, healthcare, clinical laboratories, public health, pharmacology, government agencies, and more.

-Find out the benefits of earning an online master’s degree in molecular biology and diagnostic science, learn about common coursework in these types of programs, and read about three distinguished professors who are leaders in related academic concentrations.
+Find out the benefits of earning an online master’s degree in molecular biology and diagnostic science and learn about common coursework in these types of programs.

 Featured Online Programs in Molecular Biology & Diagnostic Science